25 Front Yard Palm Tree Landscape Designs (with Pictures)

 Tall palms in the front yard can add some necessary shade as well as a tropical feel.

-Different types of tall palms, varying in size, can be used to create shade near the entrance and along the driveway.
+Different types of tall palms that are different sizes used to create shade by the entrance and near the driveway.

 This group of Foxtail palms (Wodyetia bifurcata) adds plenty of shade by the front door while creating a dramatic focal point.

-A space only needs a couple of palms to achieve an instant landscaping.
-If the corners of your house’s exterior appear a bit bare, consider filling them with one or more palm trees.
+A space only needs a couple of palms to achieve instant landscaping.
+If the corners of your house’s exterior are looking a bit lonely, fill them with one or more palm trees.

-This will soften the look and add personality to your yard, elevating it to another level.
+It will soften the look and add the most personality to the yard, elevating it to another level.

 A few Queen palms (Syagrus romanzoffiana) on the corner of the building.

-Small palms are ideal for filling empty spaces.
-Many homeowners use palms to bridge the gap between the entrance and the garage.
+Small palms are perfect for filling empty spaces.
+I see a lot of homeowners using palms to fill up that space between the entrance and the garage.

-Group of Christmas palms (Veitchia Merrillii) fill the space with much-appreciated color, texture, and warmth.
+A group of Christmas palms (Veitchia merrillii) fill the space with much-appreciated color, texture, and warmth.

-Here is another house with a medium size Caranday palm, also known as Wax palm, between the entrance and the garage.
+Here is another house with a medium-sized caranday palm, also known as wax palm, between the entrance and the garage.

-Planting a couple of palm trees by the entrance of a modern house can introduce fantastic color, texture, and character to an otherwise blank canvas-like house.
+A couple of palm trees by the entrance of the modern house will bring fantastic color, texture, and character to the otherwise blank canvas house.

-Couple of small Christmas palms (Veitchia Merrillii) planted in the raised planter by the entrance of the modern home.
+A couple of small Christmas palms (Veitchia merrillii) were planted in the raised planter by the entrance of the modern home.

-Consider this beautiful combination of Christmas palms on one side and foxtail palms on the other side of the entrance.
-These palms provide ample shade and elevate the yard to a higher level.
+Here is a wonderful combination of Christmas palms on one side and foxtail palms on the other side of the entrance.
+These palms add plenty of shade and elevate this yard to another level.

-Foxtail palms (Wodyetia bifurcata) on the right and Christmas palms (Veitchia Merrillii) on the left.
+Foxtail palms (Wodyetia bifurcata) are on the right and Christmas palms (Veitchia merrillii) are on the left.

-Palms are excellent for establishing a focal point in the front yard.
+Palms are great for creating a focal point in the front yard.
 You can use small palms and plant colorful flowers underneath to create a beautiful accent.
-For a more dramatic effect, consider using taller palms either as single specimens or in a group setting.
+For a more dramatic effect, use taller palms as a single specimen or in a group setting.

 Pygmy date palm (Phoenix roebelenii) in the front yard creates a focal point.

-In this front yard, a mixture of small palms is used to create a focal point and infuse a tropical, less formal vibe into the landscape.
+This front yard uses a mixture of small palms to create a focal point and to bring a tropical less formal vibe to the landscape.

-Mix Palms with Boxwood to Introduce Different Shapes
+Mix Palms With Boxwood To Add Different Shapes

 I absolutely love the combination of palms and boxwood.
-Palms give the landscape a tropical feel, while boxwood creates a more formal look, allowing gardeners to incorporate various shapes into the landscape.
+Palms give the landscape that tropical feel while boxwood creates a more formal look allowing gardeners to add different shapes to the landscape.

-The house below exemplifies this combination exceptionally well.
-The colorful tropical plants complete the design, taking this front yard to the next level.
+The house below, does it especially well.
+The colorful tropical plants complete the design, bringing this front yard to the next level.

-Group of Pygmy date palms (Phoenix roebelenii) on the left and group of two Queen palms (Syagrus romanzoffiana) on right by the entrance.
+A group of Pygmy date palms (Phoenix roebelenii) is on the left and a group of two Queen palms (Syagrus romanzoffiana) is on the right by the entrance.

-Both houses below use a pair of pygmy date palms as a front yard accent, with nicely shaped boxwood in the background.
+Both houses below use a group of two pygmy date palms as a front yard accent with nicely shaped boxwood in the background.

 Two Pygmy date palms (Phoenix roebelenii) in the front yard.